babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Words Cloud SDK for .NET.md

 - Convert an encrypted PDF document into MS Word document format.
 - So many more features.

-## New Features & Enhancements in Version 20.6
+## New Features & Enhancements in Version 20.7

 ### Words Cloud changes

-- Added new `OoxmlSaveOption` CompressionLevel.
-- Added group of methods without nodePath property:
+- Added `Markdown` save format.
-  - `DeleteAllParagraphTabStops`
-  - `DeleteParagraphListFormat`
-  - `DeleteParagraphTabStop`
-  - `GetParagraphTabStops`
-  - `InsertOrUpdateParagraphTabStop`
-  - `InsertParagraph`
-  - `UpdateParagraphFormat`
-  - `UpdateParagraphListFormat`

 ### PDF to Word conversion improvements

-- Implemented clipping path detection for `W` and `W*` operators.
+- Corrected `KeyNotFoundException` and `InvalidOperationException` errors while loading a PDF.
+- Implemented first version of footnote detection.
-- Added support for `PDF` files with early `EOFs`.
+- Corrected recognition for page headers with image and text.
-- Slightly improved speed of `PDF` recognition workflow.
-- Corrected space detection between links on the same row.
-- Fixed a rare concurrency error in font loading code.
+- Fixed an `ObjectDisposedException` when `PDF` is loaded from a stream.

-For the detiled notes, please visit [Aspose.Words Cloud 20.6 Release Notes](https://docs.aspose.cloud/display/wordscloud/Aspose.Words+Cloud+20.6+Release+Notes).
+For the detiled notes, please visit [Aspose.Words Cloud 20.7 Release Notes](https://docs.aspose.cloud/display/wordscloud/Aspose.Words+Cloud+20.7+Release+Notes).

 ## Read & Write Document Formats